Pyaterochka: Cultural facts

 Pyaterochka purchased the rights to the animated series Well, Just You Wait! (Ну, погоди!) in February 2005.
 Director Aleksey Kotyonochkin, the son of animator Vyacheslav Kotyonochkin, created two new episodes—number 19 in 2005 and number 20 in 2006—for Pyaterochka.

-In January 2013, X5 Retail Group signed a license agreement with the Sochi 2014 Organizing Committee to be the official retail partner of the 2014 Winter Olympics in Sochi.
+In January 2013 X5 Retail Group signed an agreement with the Sochi 2014 Organizing Committee to be the official retail partner of the 2014 Winter Olympics in Sochi.
 Under the agreement, around 1,000 licensed Olympic souvenirs were available from Pyaterochka stores in 45 Russian regions.